simingz/lab_website/content/research/stats_gen.md

 headless: true

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Functional genomics of human diseases
+title: Statistical methods for genome wide association analysis
 subtitle:
-weight: 20  # section position on page
+weight: 30  # section position on page
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'